vanja55555/tryanglist.com/site/content/post/about-stochastic-dominance-and-kylo-ren.md

 date: 2020-01-03T10:15:38.115Z
 description: >+
   What is the real value of customer insight?
-More importantly, why the right focus is relevant - at work, in our everyday lives and even in on the screen.
+More importantly, why the right focus is relevant - at work, in our everyday lives and even on the screen.

 image: /img/maggielovesorbit-on-insta-ccuzyxlb5so-unsplash.jpg
 ---